cha-vdaParth/cha-vdaParth/README.md

-- 👋 Hi, I’m @miyagamu.
+- 👋 Hi, I’m @swordRanger.
 I use templates for intros.
 - 👀 I’m interested in a lot of things, please HELPPPPP 😭
 - 🌱 I’m currently learning (trying to learn) game development.
 - 📫 You can reach me at: chavdaparth6511@gmail.com